bartosovic-lab/nanoscope/README.md

 All raw and processed files can be found as supplementary files in the [GEO repository](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198467).
 `seurat.rds` object can also be used to start the analysis from [Downstream Analysis](#downstream-analysis).

-> In this tutorial, only `GSM5949206` and `GSM5949208` will be processed
+> In this tutorial, only [GSM5949206](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198467) (SRR18305888 and SRR18305889) and [GSM5949208](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198467) (SRR18305884, SRR18305885) will be processed

 # Set up
-The whole project has been run on a High Performance Computing (HPC) linux cluster under CentOS (release:7.9.2009) with htcondor workflow management system.
+The whole project has been tested on
+- High Performance Computing (HPC) linux cluster under CentOS (release:7.9.2009) with htcondor workflow management system
+- HPC linux cluster under CentOS (release:7.9.2009) with slurm workflow management system

-If you fancy using MacOS or Windows, please design your set up accordingly.
+If you fancy using MacOS, Windows or another linux distro, please design your set up accordingly.

 ## Clone github repository
 ```